commercialhaskell/stack/doc/configure/yaml/yaml_configuration.md

 # Configuration

-Stack is configured by the content of [YAML](https://yaml.org/) files.
+Stack is configured by the content of files in the [YAML](https://yaml.org/) format.

 ## Project-specific and non-project specific options